docsforadobe/after-effects-plugin-guide/docs/effect-basics/command-selectors.md

 Commands are, simply, what After Effects wants your effect to do.

-Responses to some selectors are required; most are optional, though recall that we did add them for a *reason*…
+Responses to some selectors are required; most are optional, though recall that we did add them for a *reason*...

 With each command selector sent, effects receive information from After Effects in [PF_InData](PF_InData.md#pf_indata), input and parameter values in PF_ParamDef[] (an array of parameter descriptions including the input layer), and access to callbacks and function suites.